Stream data to processor algorithms

 ip:s2mm0(default) | character array

-Enter the path and file name of the IP core device.
+Enter the name and channel of the IP core on the FPGA as a colon separated list.

 Output data type— Data type of IP core